-ARIANESPACE'S ARIANE 5 LAUNCH FOR THE GALILEO CONSTELLATION AND EUROPE
+ARIANESPACE'S SECOND ARIANE 5 LAUNCH FOR THE GALILEO CONSTELLATION AND EUROPE

-For its fourth launch of the year, Arianespace will orbit four more satellites (satellites 23 to 26) for the Galileo constellation.
+For its 11th launch of the year, and the sixth Ariane 5 liftoff from the Guiana Space Center (CSG) in French Guiana during 2017, Arianespace will orbit four more satellites for the Galileo constellation.

 This mission is being performed on behalf of the European Commission under a contract with the European Space Agency (ESA).

-For the third time, an Ariane 5 ES version will be used to orbit satellites in Europe's own satellite navigation system; with all Galileo spacecraft having been launched to date by Arianespace.
-Ariane 6 will take over from 2020.
+For the second time, an Ariane 5 ES version will be used to orbit satellites in Europe's own satellite navigation system.
+At the completion of this flight, designated Flight VA240 in Arianespace's launcher family numbering system, 22 Galileo spacecraft will have been launched by Arianespace.

-Arianespace is proud to mobilize its entire family of launch vehicles for the benefit of Europe's ambitions and its independent access to space.
+Arianespace is proud to deploy its entire family of launch vehicles to address Europe's needs and guarantee its independent access to space.